 If you use fixing elements made from the wrong material or apply the wrong tightening torque, this could impair current transfer or cause connecting parts to become loose.
-Fastening elements can work loosely, so that the minimum air clearances are no longer maintained.
-Sparking formation may occur, in an explosive atmosphere it can lead to an explosion.
-This could result in death, serious injury or material damage to the machine or even in failure, which could in turn lead indirectly to material failure of the system.
+This could result in material damage to the machine or even in total failure, which could in turn lead indirectly to material damage to the system.